H. K. L. Bhagat: Career

-Bhagat moved to Delhi in 1947 and quickly became active in the politics of the area.
+Born in West Punjab, British India (now Pakistan), Bhagat moved to Delhi in 1947 following partition and quickly became active in the politics of the area.
 A strong Indira Gandhi loyalist, and strong leader in Delhi in the 1970s and 1980s, Bhagat won six consecutive elections by large margins, and was responsible for a Congress comeback in the 1980 and 1983 elections in Delhi.
 He was known to have a strong group in the Congress Party, and won his first Lok Sabha election in 1971 from the East Delhi constituency in Delhi.
 He grew in political stature after Congress' victory in the local elections of 1983 which led him to be known as the ‘Uncrowned King of Delhi’ for many a years.
 He held ministerial positions, including of Information and Broadcasting, Parliamentary Affairs and Law, and made the state-run TV "Doordarshan" the Congress party's mouthpiece during the mid to late 1980s.

 Bhagat's career declined after losing from East Delhi in 1991.
 Towards the end of his political career, he was named by the Nanavati Commission for an alleged involvement in the 1984 Anti-Sikh Riots.
-The government ultimately declined to prosecute Bhagat because of his poor health by that time.
+The commission did not recommend any action against Bhagat when it was published in 2005, due to his acquittal in other court cases and his poor health at the time.
+Based on the recommendation of the Nanavati Commission, the government ultimately declined to prosecute Bhagat because of his poor health by that time and in which he died 8 months later.
+According to the Nanavati Commission, Bhagat and Lieutenant Governor of Delhi, P.G.
+Gavai, visited areas affected by violence for about 2 and a half hours on 2 November 1984.
+During the riots, a local councilor in Delhi and 5 other persons visited the residence of Bhagat, raising their concerns of the violence.
+Bhagat allegedly told them he was making efforts to provide compensation to victims of the riots in Trilokpuri and asked for affidavits by them to declare him innocent along with other Congress leaders.
 He was acquitted by the courts in both cases citing lack of evidence as many witnesses including his security personnel testifying that Bhagat was next to late PM Indira Gandhi's body for 3 days and did not leave her premises.
 The then Lieutenant Governor of Delhi also testified to Nanavati commission that HKL Bhagat called him multiple times asking for the Army to be brought in.